 A visual designer, for example, might create web banner ads, email templates, landing pages, or a visual overlay for a button, tab or icon.
-Much like the role of UX and UI designers, the goal of visual designers is to get users from Point A to Point B in a visually intuitive way.
-And while web designers are typically responsible for some coding, visual designers often are not, which sets the two roles apart.
+Much like the role of UI and user experience (UX) designers, visual designers aim to get users from Point A to Point B in a frictionless and visually intuitive way.

 Visual designer duties and expectations

-A visual designer designs for a variety of platforms, which may include Internet and intranet sites, games, movies, kiosks and wearables.
-In short, they create the concepts, artwork and layouts for digital projects based on creative briefs and client meetings.
-Visual designer duties are often industry- or project-specific, therefore job descriptions frequently call for knowledge of a particular business sector.
-Individual companies may also prefer for candidates to have B‑to‑B, B‑to‑C or marketing expertise in a certain area.
+A visual designer creates the concepts, artwork and layouts for digital projects based on creative briefs and client meetings.
+Visual designer duties are often industry or project-specific, so job descriptions frequently call for knowledge of a particular business sector.
+Individual companies may also prefer candidates to have business-to-business (B2B), business-to-consumer (B2C) or marketing expertise in a specific area.

 In general, most visual designers are required to:

 - Establish the look and feel for various interfaces, including websites, mobile devices, apps, kiosks, games and wearables

 - Work within brand guidelines to create layouts that reinforce a brand’s voice through its visual touchpoints

 - Design user-centered interaction models, wireframes or screen mockups

 - Design logos, icons and infographics